skranz/shinyEvents/README.md

 })
 ```

 The handler is called when a jQuery `keyup` event is triggered on our manually generated input fields specified by the css class `ans-input`.
-If you look at the HTML code of our input fields, you see that we added a field `data-row`.
-By default all data fields of the element that triggers an element will be passed to the handler in the list variable `data`.
-Here we stored the row number and can now access it.
+In the HTML code that created our input fields (previous example), you see that we added a field `data-row`.
+By default all data fields of the element that triggers an event will be passed to the handler in the variable `data`.
+Here we stored the row number, and can thus access it in the handler inside R.